ENSTA-U2IS-AI/torch-uncertainty/docs/source/quickstart.rst

 1. Check the API reference for specific layers of your choosing.
 2. Import the layers and use them as you would for any vanilla PyTorch layers.

+If you think that your architecture should be added to the package, raise an issue on the GitHub repository!

 .. tip::

   Do not hesitate to go to the API reference to get better explanations on the